bhoov/exformer/README.md

 `ray.init(address="auto", redis_password="PASSWORD", ignore_reinit_error=True)`

 where `PASSWORD` is the password that you are given by the `ray start` command on first startup.
-This has a smart default as the host defaults to `localhost`
+This has a smart default as the host defaults to `localhost`.

+To stop the running backend processes, call `ray stop`.

 ## Frontend
 The compiled versions of the frontend are already included in the `client/dist` folder.
 You can get setup to develop on the frontend by the following: